 If you’re a fan of Cornwall, you’ll love Brittany!
 For a family camping holiday in France with hidden coves and gorgeous beaches, traditional seaside towns, incredible food, and fewer people than its neighbour across the sea, it’s little wonder that Brittany is so popular.

 Another big plus is the ease of access from the UK, with ferry ports at Caen, Cherbourg, St Malo and Roscoff all giving easy access to families travelling with their own cars.
 A quick, easy journey to northern France!

-Our three Siblu parks in the region Domaine de Kerlann, Le Conguel and Les Pierres Couchées are perfect for a relaxing family getaway.
+You can choose from three superb Siblu holiday parks that are perfect for a relaxing family camping holiday in Brittany: Domaine de Kerlann, Le Conguel and Les Pierres Couchées.
 Aside from its gorgeous beaches and hidden coves, Brittany is also known for its Celtic culture, its delicious regional delicacies and its mild climate.
-So much to explore..!
+So much to explore!

 Travelling to Brittany from the UK

 There are lots of options if you and your family are travelling to Brittany by ferry.
 Brittany Ferries offers several routes, which we have outlined below.
 For up-to-date information, prices and to book, please visit their website, at https://www.brittany-ferries.co.uk/.